OkayAlright/MinNo/extras/documentation.md

 ### 2.1.0 Declaring Values
-One of the most fundamental parts of any programming language is how to declare variables.
+One of MinNo's features is in it's variable initialization and assignment.
 Given that MinNo targets Harvard Architecture processors (which can handle variables in memory very differently from x86 and ARM processors), variable declaration is actually one of the more nuanced sections of the language.
 The main difference between declarations in